notaryproject/notation/specs/commandline/policy.md

 ## Description

 As part of signature verification workflow of signed OCI artifacts, users need to configure trust policy configuration file to specify trusted identities that signed the artifacts, the level of signature verification to use and other settings.
-For more details, see [OCI trust policy specification and examples](https://github.com/notaryproject/specifications/blob/main/specs/trust-store-trust-policy.md#oci-trust-policy).
+For more details, see [trust policy specification and examples](https://github.com/notaryproject/specifications/blob/v1.0.0/specs/trust-store-trust-policy.md#trust-policy).

 The `notation policy` command provides a user-friendly way to manage trust policies for signed OCI images.
 It allows users to show trust policy configuration, import/export a trust policy configuration file from/to a JSON file.
-Users who want to manage trust policies for signed arbitrary blobs, please refer to `notation blob policy` command.

 To get started, user can refer to the following trust policy configuration sample `trustpolicy.json` that is applicable for verifying signed OCI artifacts using `notation verify` command.
 In this sample, there are four policies configured for different requirements: